Divorce Helping Clients See the Big Picture

 The Law Offices and Mediation Center of Susan M. Edmonson is a family law firm that handles a range of divorce-related matters, including alimony, child support, child custody, property division, and post-divorce modifications in Galveston.
 Our founder, Susan M. Edmonson, has been Board Certified in Family Law by the Texas Board of Legal Specialization for nearly two decades.
 You can trust our experienced legal team to help you navigate all the complexities of your divorce.

-Call our Galveston divorce lawyers today at (409) 239-0100 or contact online to discuss your rights and legal options during this challenging time.
+Call our divorce lawyers in Galveston County today at (409) 239-0100 or contact online to discuss your rights and legal options during this challenging time.

 Grounds for Divorce in Texas